Latest news on Vanderbilt athletics for week of April 10-14

 Prior to his service with VU's baseball team, he was in Vanderbilt's athletic development office.
 He is a native of Franklin, Tenn., and a graduate of the University of Mississippi.
 He was a member of the Ole Miss football team for two seasons after earning all-state football and all-district baseball honors at Nashville's Franklin Road Academy, where he is a member of its Athletic Hall of Fame.

-He and his wife Melissa reside in Brentwood with their three German Shorthairs and one Miniature Yorkie.
+He and his wife Melissa reside in Franklin with their four boys: Landon (12), Eli (8), Gabe (5) and Tucker Jay (1).